-a) Physical Layout.
-The location where prescribing takes place must be clean, safe, and comfortably furnished for the patient and also take patient confidentiality into account.
+- a) Physical Environment.
+The environment in which prescribing take place must: - i) take patient privacy into account; and - ii) be clean, safe, and comfortably furnished for the patient. - b) Informed Consent. - i) Informed consent should be obtained directly from the patient unless it is considered appropriate, and in the patient's best interests, to communicate with the patient's agent on their behalf. - ii) The pharmacist must provide the patient or the patient's agent with sufficient information specific to the circumstances to allow them to make informed decisions regarding the pharmacist prescribing.
+This should include but is not limited to information about: - the condition being treated; - the drug therapy being prescribed; - expected benefits and risks of the drug therapy; - expected reaction / response and related timeframe; - common and rare side effects; - monitoring and/or follow-up; and - details of planned communications within the patient's circle of care, as appropriate. - iii) To ensure understanding of the process and to ensure that suitable information has been provided, the pharmacist must provide the patient or their agent with an opportunity to ask questions and obtain responses about the pharmacist prescribing process. - c) Competency and the Code of Ethics.

-- b) Obtain Informed Consent from the Patient. - i) Informed consent should be obtained directly from the patient unless it is considered appropriate, and in the patient's best interests, to communicate with the patient's agent on their behalf. - ii) The pharmacist must provide the patient or the patient's agent with sufficient information specific to the circumstances to allow them to make informed decisions regarding the pharmacist prescribing.
-This shall include but is not limited to: - · condition being treated; - drug therapy being prescribed; - expected benefits and risks of the drug therapy; - expected reaction/response and timeframe; - common and rare side effects; - monitoring and/or follow-up; and - details of planned communications within the patient's circle of care, as appropriate. - iii) To ensure understanding of the process and to ensure that suitable information has been provided, the pharmacist must provide the patient or their agent with an opportunity to ask questions and obtain responses about the pharmacist prescribing process. - c) Be sure they are practicing within their competence as well as the Code of Ethics. - Pharmacists must rely on their own professional judgement to determine whether or not the specific circumstances of each instance of prescribing are within their scope of practice, knowledge, skills, competencies, and experience. - ii) Pharmacists shall not prescribe under conditions that compromise their judgement or integrity, nor impose such conditions on other pharmacists. - iii) There is no obligation for a pharmacist to prescribe.
-A pharmacist shall not prescribe if they determine that there is insufficient information or added risks to the patient.
-In these cases, pharmacists should refer the patient to their primary health care provider or another appropriate health care professional. - iv) Prescribing decisions must be based on clinical suitability, cost-effectiveness and what is in the best interests of the patient.
+- i) Pharmacists must use their professional judgement to determine whether the specific circumstance of each instance of prescribing is within their scope of practice, competence, and experience. - ii) Pharmacists shall not prescribe under conditions that compromise their judgement or integrity, nor impose such conditions on other pharmacists. - iii) There is no obligation for a pharmacist to prescribe.
+A pharmacist shall not prescribe if there is insufficient information or concern about added risks to the patient.
+In these cases, the patient should be referred to their primary health care provider or another appropriate health care professional. - iv) Prescribing decisions must be based on clinical suitability, cost-effectiveness and what is in the best interests of the patient.
 Prescribing decisions based on biased information or financial advantage may be regarded as constituting conduct deserving of sanction. - v) When issuing a prescription to a patient, the pharmacist must advise the patient that they have the right to have the prescription filled at the pharmacy of their choosing.
-Refusing to prescribe to a patient who wishes to have the prescription filled elsewhere or refusing to fill a prescription issued by another pharmacist (unless there is a clinically sound rationale) may be regarded as constituting conduct deserving of sanction. - d) Have appropriate knowledge and understanding of the patient, the condition being treated, and the drug therapy being prescribed. - i) To ensure this understanding, the pharmacist must conduct and document a patient assessment appropriate to the circumstances, using a combination of patient interview, review of the patient's electronic health record, and other sources, as appropriate.
-This can include, but is not limited to, the patient's: - demographic information; - physical characteristics, condition, and measurements (e.g., height, weight, etc.);
+Refusing to prescribe to a patient who wishes to have the prescription filled elsewhere or refusing to fill a prescription issued by another pharmacist (unless there is a clinically sound rationale) may be regarded as constituting conduct deserving of sanction. - d) Assessment to Determine Appropriateness for the Patient. - i) Prior to prescribing for a patient, the pharmacist must conduct and document a patient assessment appropriate to the circumstances, using a combination of patient interview, review of the patient's electronic health record, and other sources, as appropriate.
+This can include, but is not limited to, the patient's: - demographic information; - physical characteristics and/or measurements (height, weight, etc.); - presenting ailment/condition/disease/symptoms including any previous history and/or assessments, investigations, or treatments for the same; - relevant laboratory and/or diagnostic test results; - medical history including immunization history; - current medical conditions, medications, non-medication therapies, use of health care products/devices and treatments; - allergies and intolerances; - pregnancy and lactation status; - risk factors,; as well as - any other personal circumstances, practical needs, values, preferences, or other information relevant to the assessment.